boo1ean/NordCms/README.md

 _Current version 0.9.0_

-CMS is a stand-alone module that provide the core CMS functionality such as multilingual content to any Yii project.
-CMS have been developed under the New BSD License, please see the LICENSE file.
+Cms is a stand-alone module that provide the core CMS functionality such as multilingual content to any Yii project.
+Cms has been developed under the New BSD License, please see the LICENSE file.

 ##Links